tesselo/tesselo-app/README.md

 # build for production with minification with staging api
 npm run build:staging

+# build for production with minification with staging api, assets being loaded from app.tesselo.com subdomain.
+npm run build:production

 # build for production and view the bundle analyzer report
 npm run build --report
 ```